 - Demand barking - Does your dog bark when he wants a cookie or toy?
 This is called demand barking.

 - Bug bites, bee stings or pain - Just like you might yelp in pain if you’re bitten or stung, your pet may bark.
-If your dog starts barking out of nowhere check for bug bites or stings.
+If your dog starts barking out of nowhere check for bug bites, stings or other acute injuries.

 If your dog barks excessively, DON'T: